-- completed one or more educational functioning levels and/or make mesoprable skills gains.
+- a) Completed one or wore educational functioning levels and/or make measurable skills gains.

-- b) Earned a high school diploma or GED.
+- Earned a high school diploma or GED.

 - c) Entered job training.

 - d) Ramed an industry recognized certification or credential

 - e) Entered postsecondary education.

 - f) Entered employment.

 - g) Retained employment.

 - h) Wages.

 - DOES and OSSE shall share the above data elements for youth/adults served by and/or between the parties for the purpose of ovaluation and/or compliance.

 - DOES shall periodically monitor OSSE's compliance with this Agreement, after providing OSSE with twenty (20) business days in advance notice of the scheduled compliance review/check.